ashih42/MiniSynth/README.md

 * `1`, `2`, `3`, `4` Toggle among the 4 waveforms.
 * `Keys in the A Row` Play white notes, like on a piano.
-* `Keys in the Q Row` Play black notes, like a piano.
+* `Keys in the Q Row` Play black notes, like on a piano.
 * `Spacebar` Play a preset [song](https://www.youtube.com/watch?v=xdXlrrFw-xQ).
 * `Escape` Terminate the program.